 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Take advantage of getting a warranty without the hefty price tag of a new car.
+With a certified pre-owned (CPO) car, you can take advantage of getting a warranty without the hefty price tag of a new car.

 1. Research CPO prices

 Certified pre-owned vehicles tend to be more expensive than traditional used cars because of their warranty and refurbishments.
 When you’re comparing options, check prices on Canadian Black Book or Auto Trader Canada.
 This can guide you in negotiations at the dealership and help you spot good deals — or overpriced offers that aren’t worth pursuing.

 You can compare prices between a brand new car and the car on offer via a CPO program.
 If you’re curious, you can even consider how CPO pricing stacks up next to a used car that isn’t part of a CPO program.

 Manufacturers that offer CPO car programs typically have a dedicated page on their website where you can search for cars by model and year in your area.
 If you don’t find anything you like, check local dealerships – although your options may be slightly more limited.
 Local dealerships run their own CPO programs with their own set of guidelines on how they inspect and repair their vehicles for CPO status.

 Once you visit a lot, have the salesperson verify that the car is involved in a CPO program before you start the purchase process.

 No CPO warranty is exactly the same, so check your manufacturer’s website to see what it covers and how long the warranty lasts.
 Manufacturers may set a CPO warranty based on when you buy the car, while others will allow you to take over the original warranty and extend it for one or two years.

 You’ll also want to make sure you understand how coverage works.
 Some may cover a limited number of components, while others may extend coverage to the powertrain and protect against corrosion.